WordPress User Roles Explained

 Subscriber is the simplest possible WordPress user role without access to any site or content modification tools and sections.
 Subscribers can log in to your WordPress site and update his/her profile.
 The subscriber role is often used when you want your visitors to register on your site to access posts or place comments.

-In order to allow your visitors quickly register on your site you will need first to check the “Anyone can register” box under Settings – General – Membership and add a Meta widget to your site.
+To allow your visitors to quickly register on your site you will need first to check the “Anyone can register” box under Settings – General – Membership and add a Meta widget to your site.

 How to modify user roles?